Cigaras/IPTV.bundle/README.md

 10. [License][10]

 ### Introduction ###
-A simple [Plex Media Servers][GetPlex] plug-in that reads a live streams (like [IPTV]) urls from a [m3u](https://en.wikipedia.org/wiki/M3U) file and passes 'em to Plex in format understandable to Plex so it could try to play them.
+A simple [Plex Media Servers][GetPlex] plug-in that reads live streams (like [IPTV]) urls from a [m3u](https://en.wikipedia.org/wiki/M3U) file and passes 'em to Plex in format understandable to Plex so it could try to play them.

 In short, as title states, it lets You watch IPTV in Plex.